-Your Raymond James Contract probably says you can’t sue Raymond James in any court except Small Claims Court, thanks to an arbitration clause.
-It can be complicated and time consuming, but suing Raymond James in small claims court usually gets you what you want.
+Your Raymond James user agreement probably says you can’t sue Raymond James in any court except Small Claims Court, thanks to an arbitration clause.
+It can be complicated and time consuming, but when you sue Raymond James in small claims court it usually gets you what you want.
+We explain how.

 If your claim doesn’t fall within the limits of your state’s small claims court, you’ll have to arbitrate your claim instead.

-Your demand letter can be simple and straightforward – tell Raymond James who you are (your name, address, phone number and account number), what the problem is, and what you want from them.
-The whole letter can be a few sentences – remember that you are just checking a box before you file your actual claim.
+The letter can be simple and straightforward.
+Just tell Raymond James who you are (your name, address, phone number and account number), what the problem is, and what you want them to do to fix it.

 If you would like examples of demand letters or more information about how to write them, you can find an excellent guide here.

-All courts will require you to pay a filing fee before they allow your to sue Raymond James in small claims.
-This fee, which will be published on your court’s website, can sometimes be waved if you are a low income plaintiff.
+You will have to pay the small claims court filing fee first, the amount of which can be found on your court website here.
+It can sometimes be waved if you are a low income plaintiff.

 When you file your forms, the court clerk will provide you with a stamped copy of the forms and a court date.
-Keep it safe and bring it with you on the day of your hearing.
+Keep that safe and bring your copy with you on the day of your hearing.

-Look at your court’s website for instructions on how to properly deliver your forms to Raymond James, or search for “[your state] small claims service of process”.
-Courts have many strange rules about how to serve a defendant, and your claim will be dropped if you do not follow them perfectly.
-So be careful!
+Here is where it gets tricky.
+Pay attention to the instructions on your court’s website for how to properly deliver your forms to Raymond James, or search for “[your state] small claims service of process”.
+Courts have many odd rules to follow and if you don’t follow them all, you won’t be able to sue Raymond James.

-Make sure you know which courthouse to go to.
-Bring your copy of your filed forms, and any other evidence that backs up your case against Raymond James.
+Make sure you know which courthouse to go to, and make sure you bring your copy of your filed forms, and any other evidence that backs up your case as to why you decided to sue Raymond James.

 Ready to sue Raymond James in small claims court?